commoncriteria/bluetooth/README.md

 Note: Adding this project to the Travis CI live build requires special permission and cannot be done without assistance.

-For more information see the PP development wiki.
+For more information see the [PP Development Wiki](https://github.com/commoncriteria/pp-template/wiki).

 ----